HunterFuzzo/tiktok_view/README.md

 >
 > Enter a link like https://www.tiktok.com/@user/video/7015656901644701806
 >
-> And  enter amount, leave blank for infinity
+> And  enter amount, enter 0 for infinity

 Enjoy, Azuka